life-itself/artearthtech.com/content/blog/2018-05-01-mcgilchrist-master-and-his-emissary-notes.md

 > Self-awareness, empathy, identification with others, and more generally inter-subjective processes, are largely dependent upon … right hemisphere resources.’194 When we put ourselves in others' shoes, we are using the right inferior parietal lobe, and the right lateral prefrontal cortex, which is involved in inhibiting the automatic tendency to espouse one's own point of view.195 In circumstances of right-hemisphere activation, subjects are more favourably disposed towards others and more readily convinced by arguments in favour of positions that they have not previously supported.196

-Assuming you are autistic that means you are more in my left than than in my right hemisphere (equivalently you are more left brain than right brain).
+Assuming you are autistic that means you are more in your left than than in your right hemisphere (equivalently you are more left brain than right brain).
 It explains much - eg a propensity to cataloging things such as datasets.

 Aside: given right hemisphere concern with "living things" and left with inanimate I wonder where robots and computers go.